DKTJONATHAN/TheReport/src/content/posts/sha-scandle-ruto-duale-on-the-spotlight.md

 ### The Upcoding Epidemic: Stealing Through Medical Deception

-The most insidious form of theft involves "upcoding"—billing for expensive procedures that were never performed.
+The most insidious form of theft involves "upcoding", billing for expensive procedures that were never performed.
 In one shocking case, a Nairobi facility claimed Ksh201,600 for a TURBT procedure while the patient actually received an open prostatectomy valued at Ksh89,600, resulting in an unjustified inflation of over Ksh112,000.

-Even more disturbing are cases where hospitals billed SHA for five-day admissions when patients had merely donated blood—a process that typically takes three hours.
+Even more disturbing are cases where hospitals billed SHA for five-day admissions when patients had merely donated blood, a process that typically takes three hours.
 As CS Duale himself admitted: "Many of the facilities will be forced to reimburse.
 We know that when a Kenyan goes to donate blood, it takes about three hours, but in some records, we noticed that they are admitted for five days.
 That is immoral.
 That is illegal.
 That is pure theft."

 ### The Phantom Patient Racket